TheDookySoo/Essentials/README.md

 # Essentials
-A convenient script that provides the bare essentials for exploiting such as ESP, freecam and aimbot.
+A convenient script that provides the bare essentials for exploiting such as ESP, freecam, aimbot, noclip, teleportation, and other cool things.